wenchien/blender-material-to-vtf/README.md

     - [ ] Mix Shader
 - [ ] Automatic exporting Normal maps
 - [ ] Automatic baking if a material has a shader but without TEX_IMAGE (Pure color) and export it
+- [x] Allow .VMT parameters (More to come!)
 - [ ] Allow custom .VMT parameters
-- [ ] Additional support for format and alpha format
+- [ ] Additional supports for different formats and alpha formats

 <p align="right">(<a href="#readme-top">back to top</a>)</p>